 Still, I caution against feeding the app with strangers' faces.
 Because if it's okay for you to upload your face to a server for image processing, it's far from okay for others.
 So with modern technology comes more and more reasons to pick a fight at Christmas.

-This article was revised and republished in December 2022.
-Existing comments were kept.
+This article underwent revisions and was republished in December 2023, with all existing comments retained.